Car Review

 How fast will it drive?

-The official 0–62mph time is 9.9 seconds and the e-308 SW will max out at 106mph: not the sort of heroics you expect from an electric car, but everyone’s had enough of wheel-scrabbling torque and grim-faced acceleration by this point.
-Peugeot’s done well to ease the e-308 back a notch and create a car that’s more flexible for urban and long-distance use.
+The official 0–62mph time is 9.5 seconds - down nearly half a second with the smarter battery chemistry of the facelift - and the E-308 SW will max out at 106mph: not the sort of heroics you expect from an electric car, but everyone’s had enough of wheel-scrabbling torque and grim-faced acceleration by this point.
+Peugeot’s done well to ease the E-308 back a notch and create a car that’s more flexible for urban and long-distance use.

 Advertisement - Page continues below

-You get Eco, Normal and Sport modes that ramp up the power levels, but the e-308 SW is fine left in Eco mode unless you’re running late or want to overtake something.
-There isn’t a one pedal driving mode or adjustable regen aside from selecting B mode on the drive selector, which ramps up the regen for hill descents and stop-start traffic.
+You get Eco, Normal and Sport modes that ramp up the power levels, but the E-308 SW is fine left in Eco mode unless you’re running late or want to overtake something.
+There isn’t a one-pedal driving mode, nor adjustable regen in early models aside from selecting B mode on the drive selector, but the facelift introduces steering wheel paddles to toggle through three regen levels.
+It's a very welcome addition and adds further depth to an already likeable driving experience.

 Highlights from the range